xmc811/Scillus-documentation/content/vignettes/installation.md

 Note:

 Errors may occur during the installation of dependency packages.
 Usually it can be solved by re-installing the relevant packages.

+If you would like to check the source code on GitHub, don't forget switching to the development branch.